 I’ve talked before about one of the best ways to start your presentation, so here’s the other bookend – the close of a presentation.
 Let’s talk about questions and let’s talk about applause.
 Your audience expects one of these at the end … Continue readingHow to end your presentation

 Great delivery can’t save rubbish content.
 We often forget that there are three key parts to an outstanding presentation… it’s not just (or even mainly) about how well you present in the room … Continue readingpresentation delivery vs content vs structure

 Because of the Corona Virus, lots of people are asking me for urgent help with their online presentations.
-I’ve put some more detailed thoughts at the bottom of this post.
-One of the most popular apps for getting started is Zoom.
-The … Continue readingonline presentations
+I’ve split this post into too parts – general help about online presentations and how they’re different from in-the-room presentations and then some specific … Continue readingonline presentations

 Confession time: I’m an introvert.
 You’d not know it if you saw me on stage, of course, and I’ve recently been described as “a very social chatterbox, like me” but that misses the point of the real me… the me that my … Continue readingfive tactics for introvert presenters